Florian VIDAL

 Research Interests:

-Florian Vidal is an Associate Fellow at Ifri's Russia/NIS Center.
-He holds a PhD in Political Science from Paris Descartes University where research focused on Norway-Russia relations in the Arctic.
-His current research interests involve environmental issues, including mining stakes in remote areas.
+Florian Vidal is an Associate Research Fellow at Ifri's Russia / Eurasia Center.
+He holds a Ph.D. in Political Science from Paris Descartes University and is a researcher at UiT The Arctic University of Norway.
+He specializes in the resources-energy-technology nexus considering the Anthropocene, including mining issues in remote areas (polar areas, seabeds, and outer space).

 The series For All Mankind (2019) is a fictional alternate history that imagines a world where the Soviet Union was the first power to send an astronaut to the moon.
 From that starting point, the two rival superpowers compete to establish their own lunar station.